 I’ve reviewed smartwatches and trackers for over a decade - these are my current picks for form, function and female-focused features

-Several smartwatches and trackers now offer much slimmer builds, and wider color choices and they also have features specifically targeted at women, with cycle tracking, stress tracking and some even highlighting fertility windows.
+Several smartwatches and trackers now offer much slimmer builds, and wider color choices and they also have features specifically targeted at women, with biometric cycle tracking via temperature sensors, stress tracking and some even highlighting fertility windows.

-These are my top picks of the best wearables specifically for women, not just offering more feminine looks, but features that cater specifically towards women too.
+These are my top picks for the best wearables specifically designed for women, offering not only more feminine looks but also features that cater specifically to women.

 Quick wearables for women picks: